Hochul prepares for spotlight as Cuomo steps aside - NewsBreak

 She stayed out of public sight Tuesday but said in a statement that she was “prepared to lead.”
 Hochul planned to hold her first news conference Wednesday afternoon at the State Capitol.

-Cuomo, 63, announced Tuesday that he would step down rather than face a likely impeachment trial over allegations that he sexually harassed several women, including one who accused him of groping her breast.
+Cuomo, 63, announced Tuesday he would step down rather than face a likely impeachment trial over allegations that he sexually harassed at least 11 women, including one who accused him of groping her breast.

 “Lt.
 Gov. Kathy Hochul will be an extraordinary governor,” Sen. Kirsten Gillibrand, another upstate political veteran, told reporters at the U.S. Capitol on Tuesday.
 “She understands the complexities and needs of our state, having been both a congresswoman and having been lieutenant governor for the last several years.”

-His circle of advisers has shrunk, but his closest aide and policymaking partner Melissa DeRosa — who was a familiar face at Cuomo's side during his televised briefings on New York’s fight against the coronavirus pandemic — made a surprise return after having announced her resignation from the administration Sunday.
-The governor's office said she will remain in her job as secretary to the governor until Cuomo departs.
+His circle of advisors has shrunk, but his closest aide and policymaking partner, Melissa DeRosa — who was a familiar face at Cuomo’s side during his televised briefings on New York’s fight against the coronavirus pandemic — made a surprise return after having announced her resignation from the administration Sunday.
+The governor’s office said she would remain in her job as secretary to the governor until Cuomo departed.

-Cuomo's decision to quit came exactly one week after Attorney General Letitia James released a report concluding he sexually harassed 11 women.

-For days after the report came out, Cuomo insisted to those close to him that he could weather the storm, but even his closest outside advisers told him it would be impossible.

 Comments / 0